 - Top elevation: 4 449mts./14 596 ft.
 Kuichikasa pass

-BEST TIME TO HIKE THE INCA QUARRY TRAIL AND WEATHER
+BEST TIME TO HIKE THE INCA QUARRY TRAIL

 It is advisable to choose the dry season or the Peruvian Winter, which runs roughly from May to September.
 The night temperature in the Andes is cold.
 During the day, there is a high chance to have almost the entire day sunny.
-Sometimes the rays of the sun can be strong and days hot, but with a proper dress, hats, and sunscreen, it will turn out more enjoyable, seeing distant landscapes and everything else around.
+Sometimes the rays of the sun can be strong and days hot, but with a proper dress, hat, and sunscreen, it will turn out more enjoyable, seeing distant landscapes and everything else around.

 HOW FIT DO YOU NEED TO BE?